Tropical Storm Humberto lashes Bahamas, seen becoming hurricane

 Dorian slammed into the Bahamas on Sept.
 1 as a Category 5 storm, one of the strongest Atlantic hurricanes ever to hit land, packing top sustained winds of 185 miles per hour (298 km per hour).

-Bahamian Prime Minister Hubert Minnis has said the official death toll from Dorian stands at 50 but that it is expected to rise.
+Bahamian Prime Minister Hubert Minnis has said the official death toll from Dorian stands at 50 but that hundreds of people are missing and it is expected to rise.

+United Nations Secretary-General Antonio Guterres arrived in Nassau on Friday in a show of international support.
+He met with evacuees at a shelter and told reporters Dorian should be a wake-up call for the world about the dangers of climate change.

+“If we don’t reverse the situation we’ll see tragedies like this one multiplying and becoming more and more intense, more frequent,” Guterres said.
+“Climate change is running faster than what we are.
+We need to reverse this trend.”

 Reporting by Zachary Fagenson in Nassau; Writing by Daniel Wallis; Editing by Tom Brown